Reviews You Can Rely On

 Why Trust GearLab

-This review is brought to you by Laurel Hunter and Matt Bento.
+GearLab co-founder Chris McNamara leads this review and has spent nearly 15 years testing and writing about camping pads.
+He spends numerous weeks a year camping in the back of his truck and takes camping mattresses on the ultimate test: camping with his wife and his 3- and 6-year-old children.
+This review is also brought to you by Laurel Hunter and Matt Bento.
 Laurel lives in Central Oregon and is a camping aficionado.
 She, her husband, and two pups have crisscrossed the American West (and Canadian West) multiple times in their pickup, finding mountain biking, fly fishing, hiking, and camping adventures.
-As a member of Yosemite Search and Rescue and a traveling rock climber, Matt Bento has spent many nights on air mattresses and understands all of the finer points about them, as well as the value of a good night's sleep.
+As a member of Yosemite Search and Rescue and a traveling rock climber, Matt Bento has spent many nights on air mattresses and understands their finer points, as well as the value of a good night's sleep.
 Together, they make the dream team behind this comprehensive assessment.

 Analysis and Test Results

-If you live in your vehicle, then this level of comfort is worth its weight in gold.
-These are essential equipment for committed campers, reluctant campers, or those who appreciate that better recovery happens with a comfortable night of sleep.
+If you value great sleep, then this level of comfort is worth its weight in gold.
+These are essential pieces of equipment for committed campers, reluctant campers, or anyone who appreciates that better recovery comes from a comfortable night's sleep.
 Unexpected guests?
-Many of these mattresses will allow them to sleep as well on your floor as they do in their own bed.
+Many of these mattresses will allow them to sleep as well on your floor as they do in their bed.

 We tested the XL versions of the leading manufacturers' high-end mattresses because if we're looking for luxury, why would we choose anything less than maximum real estate?
 Most of them were enormous.
 The typical dimensions are around 77 inches long by 30 inches wide for a single mattress (6.5 feet by 2.5 feet).
-With so much surface area, however, you will want to consider the size of your tent before making a purchase.
-Many one-person tents are too small to accommodate a mat of this style, and smaller two-person tents may not fit two of them.
+With so much surface area, however, you will want to consider your tent's size before making a purchase.
+Many one-person tents are too small to accommodate a mat of this style, and smaller two-person tents may not fit both a mat and a person.

 What's the Best Value?